fmenabe/python-clg/README.rst

   * Set default value for *list* type to empty list.
   * Change behaviour of the execution of an external module.
 It is no longer a python path of a module in 'sys.path' but directly the path of a file.
-    In addition, keyword 'lib' as be replaced by 'path'.
+    In addition, keyword 'lib' has be replaced by 'path'.
   * Replace '__FILE__' in default value of an option by the directory of the program.
   * Update the licence to MIT.